archway-network/archway/x/gastracker/spec/02_keeper.md

 # Keeper
 The gastracker module provides an exproted keeper interface that can be passed on to other modules that want to:

-- Add contract metadata
+- Read/Write contract metadata
-- Track Gas consumption for contract
+- Track gas consumption of the block with granularity upto individual contracts

 ## Keeper